cross-org/runtime/README.md

 **Important Notes:**

 * **Additional Functionality:** Beyond detection, the `dumpSystemInfo` function logs the information, and the `getsystemInfo` function provides a JSON representation.
+* **Tauri Detection:** Tauri applications are detected by the presence of the `__TAURI__` global object.
+Since Tauri runs in a webview, it uses the same OS and architecture detection logic as browsers.
+* **Tauri detailed Information:** For detailed Tauri-specific information (app name, version, identifier, Tauri framework version), use the `getTauriInfo()` function.
+This requires the `@tauri-apps/api` dependency to be installed in your Tauri project.